 There are numerous Fine Artists using PAPER in different ways; from Ian Breakwell’s, currently very pertinent, The Illusive State of Happiness – 1979. (the year I started Art College).
 Through David Hockney’s book ‘Paper Pools’ published in 1980 to more up to date works from Mona Hatoum at Tate Modern and Karla Black’s, hanging ‘sugar paper’ sculptures.

 More and more, my own work with PAPER has a connection with social health, and particularly social health (medicine).
 In 2002 I designed and ran a course, making hand made PAPER and books, with teenagers in a secure unit.
 I’d been told at the start, not to expect these young people to engage, to be aware that they would come and go; by the second day all four of them were fully engaged and wanting the course to carry on for longer.
+This was an area of work I could have really become absorbed in: Life’s events took me along another path though, and ‘integrated practical activities’ within a social health framework, are not so easily accessible now.

 In 2012-2014 I was able to participate in a part time Foundation Art Course.
 During some research for one of my projects, I became completely mesmerised by the powerful message in Kara Walkers work in silhouette.
 Understanding the message in Kara Walkers work, contributed to me re-evaluating what I could do with my own creative endeavors.

-Now in 2019 a new Arts Council Collection Touring Exhibition ‘On Paper’ has landed near my home and cemented my belief that PAPER is one of the most pertinent and precious (man made) recources on the planet.
+Now in 2019 a new Arts Council Touring Exhibition ‘On Paper’ has landed near my home and cemented my belief that PAPER is one of the most pertinent and precious (man made) recources on the planet.

 I intend for my forward journey with PAPER to increasingly include, creating, promoting and working on projects that connect the many strands of ‘social health’ issues; with practical, inclusive PAPER MADE activities.